cariad/dinject/docs/attributes.md

 By default, `dinject` executes the code in a subshell.

-To execute the code in a pseudo terminal (i.e. if you need to capture escape codes), set `host-terminal`:
+To execute the code in a pseudo terminal (i.e. if you need to capture escape codes), set `host=terminal`:

 ```text
 <!--dinject host=terminal-->